feher/the-cubes-demo/README.txt

-NOTE: Bitbucket may display the wrong "Size" for the repository (next to the "(download)" link)!
+﻿NOTE: Bitbucket may display the wrong "Size" for the repository (next to the "(download)" link)!
       Just start the download and hopefully your web browser will show the correct size (should be less than 5 MiB).